 So through the Constitution and the Bill of Rights, the authors of our Federal Republic insisted for the sake of liberty that men in public office could not be blindly trusted, that they had to be made accountable and responsible, that the American government was to be strictly limited in its powers, subject to checks and balances, and expressly prohibited from infringing on the endowed freedom of the individual.
 Ours was to be a government of law, not of men.

 Political Foundations of Freedom in America

 Thus, the theory of government put forth by the designers of the Constitution was something unique in the history of government.
-They laid down the foundations of a society that was essentially dependent on individual conscience, on self-government, on each individual’s sense of responsibility, love of justice, and respect for the framework of due process of law — that is, respect for the other fellow’s freedom.
-Hence, our society was built on not one but many centers of governing authority, beginning with the governing authority within the person himself and extending to families and churches, communities and states, business enterprises, and other voluntary associations.
+They laid down the foundations of a society that was essentially dependent on individual conscience, on self-government, on each individual’s sense of responsibility, love of justice, and respect for the framework of the due process of law — that is, respect for the other fellow’s freedom.
+Hence, our society was built on not one but many centers of governing authority, beginning with the governing authority of the person himself and extending to families and churches, communities and states, business enterprises, and other voluntary associations.

 So ours is a society — thanks to self-government, to self-realization — that strives to encourage every individual to achieve whatever rank or distinction of which he is capable.
-It is a society with Constitutionally guaranteed freedoms of press, speech, assembly, and petition.
+It is a society with Constitutionally guaranteed freedoms of the press, speech, assembly, and petition.
 It is a society of political freedom of choice for the individual citizen.
 It is a society whose economic system is built upon individual enterprise and ownership within the framework of a free market.
 As you know, this economic system has made us the most productive people in all history with the world’s highest living standards.
 The system furthermore provides far and away our greatest weapon in the War on Poverty.